StanfordVL/taskonomy/data/README.md

 **Taskonomy: Disentangling Task Transfer Learning**, CVPR 2018.
 Amir R. Zamir, Alexander Sax*, William B. Shen*, Leonidas Guibas, Jitendra Malik, Silvio Savarese.

-The dataset includes over 4.5 million images from over 500 buildings.
-Each image has annotations for every one of the 2D, 3D, and semantic tasks in Taskonomy's dictionary (see below).
+The dataset includes over 4.5 million images from over 500 buildings. **Each image has annotations for every one of the 2D, 3D, and semantic tasks in Taskonomy's dictionary** (see below).
+The total size of the dataset is 11.16 TB.
 For more details, please see the [CVPR 2018 paper](http://taskonomy.vision/#paper).

-Currently, we are using a single model (only a small fraction of the dataset) as a sample.
-For the full dataset, please contact the authors.
+Here we are sharing a single model (only a small fraction of the dataset) as a sample.
+For the full dataset, please contact the authors to receive the download instructions.

 #### Website and sample data
 | [Website](http://taskonomy.vision/) | [See sample model](http://taskonomy.vision/)|